vexide/website/src/content/blog/fall-update-24.md

 ## Major Stability Improvements

 0.4.0 comes with many **major** improvements to runtime stability, and things should overall run a lot smoother.
-This includes a major bug where programs would deadlock the first time they were ran, but only when a motor was plugged in.
+This includes a major bug where programs would freeze when being run for the first time with a motor plugged in.

 > [!IMPORTANT]
 > In fact, it's strongly recommended that you update to 0.4.0 as soon as possible, since some of the bugs fixed here were fairly serious and unpredictable.